 SKAdNetwork + Kochava = Holistic omni-channel attribution perspective

 In unison, Kochava and SKAdNetwork can provide the most holistic attribution insights within a single dashboard.
-Kochava provides real-time, IDFA-based (when ATT opt-in is present) and highly configurable probabilistic attribution that gives immediate directional performance insights to advertisers in order to inform ad spend decisions and optimizations.
-The SKAdNetwork offers aggregated and delayed deterministic attribution that can be analyzed alongside aggregated Kochava attribution outcomes.
+Kochava provides real-time, IDFA-based (when ATT opt-in is present) and highly configurable probabilistic attribution (see iOS 14+ restrictions) that gives immediate directional performance insights to advertisers in order to inform ad spend decisions and optimizations.
+The SKAdNetwork offers aggregated and delayed deterministic attribution that can be analyzed alongside aggregated Kochava attribution outcomes for the same campaigns.

 This provides the ability to look at performance through both lenses and at the same time retain key features only available with Kochava as an MMP.
 These features include:

 - Device-level and user-level insights on your first-party audience